katholt/srst2/README.md

 2. Minor fixes to the ARG-Annot database of resistance genes, including removal of duplicate sequences and fixes to gene names (thanks to Wan Yu for this).
 Old version remains unchanged for backwards compatibility, but we recommend using the revised version (located in data/ARGannot.r1.fasta).
 3. Added EcOH database for serotyping E. coli (thanks to Danielle Ingle for this).
 See [Using the EcOH database for serotyping E. coli with SRST2](https://github.com/katholt/srst2#using-the-ecoh-database-for-serotyping-e-coli-with-srst2) and [this BioRxiv paper](http://biorxiv.org/content/early/2015/11/18/032151).
 4. Fixed a problem where, when analysing multiple read sets in one SRST2 call against a gene database in which cluster ids don't match gene symbols, individual gene clusters appear multiple times in the output.
 The compile function was unaffected and remains unchanged.
 5. Fixed behaviour so that including directory paths in `--output` parameter works (thanks to nyunyun for contributing most of this fix).
-E.g. `--output test_dir/test` will create output files prefixed with 'test', located in test_dir/, and all SRST2 functions should work correctly including consensus allele calling.
-If test_dir/ doesn't exist, we attempt to create it; if this is not possible the user is alerted and SRST2 stops.
+E.g. `--output test_dir/test` will create output files prefixed with `test`, located in `test_dir/`, and all SRST2 functions should work correctly including consensus allele calling.
+If `test_dir/` doesn't exist, we attempt to create it; if this is not possible the user is alerted and SRST2 stops.
 6. Fixed problem when using a gene database with a simple fasta header (ie not clustered for SRST2; note best results are achieved by pre-clusering your sequence database beforehand) (thanks to cglambert for this one).
 7. Fixes contributed by ppcherng (thanks!):
   * Fixed KeyErrors that occured when a given seqID was not found in the seq2cluster dictionary, which tended to happen if the FASTA file (gene database) contained empty entries that only have a header and no sequence.